 "And say unto those who will not believe: "Do anything that may be within your power, [while] we, behold, shall labor [in God's way];" (21:11)

 "THERE SHALL BE no coercion in matters of faith.
 Distinct has now become the right way from [the way of] error: hence, he who rejects the powers of evil and believes in God has indeed taken hold of a support most unfailing, which shall never give way: for God is all-hearing, all-knowing."
 (2:256)

 "Unto you, your moral law, and unto me, mine."
 (106:6)

 The Right to Dignity

 Everything created by God deserves dignity.
-Human beings, being the best of his creations, must live in dignity.
+Therefore, human beings, being the best of His creations, must live in dignity.

 Now, Indeed, we have conferred dignity on Adam's children, borne them over land and sea, and provided for them sustenance out of the good things of life, and favored them far above most of Our creation.
 (17:70)

 Men and women are God's creations complimenting each other, and none is superior to others.
 They have different roles in society within the framework of equality.

 "O MANKIND!
 Be conscious of your Sustainer, who has created you out of one living entity, and out of it made its mate, and out of the two spread abroad a multitude of men and women.
 And remain conscious of God, in whose name you demand [your rights] from one another, and of these kinship ties.
 Verily, God is ever watchful over you!"
 (4:1)